dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 ## 1 - Fly Controls in three.js and what to know first

 In this post I am writing about the official three.js fly controls in three.js which is a javaScript library that can be used to work with 3d models.
+In this section I will be going over a few quick things to know about before continuing with the code examples that I am writing about here.

 ## 2 - Basic fly controls example